Laubenstein/Library/README.md

 - [ ] Add a button that brings up a form allowing users to add new books
 - [ ] Add a button on each book's display to remove the book from the Library
 - [ ] Add a button on each book's display to change it's read status
-- [ ] OPTIONAL - Store th data somewhere
+- [ ] OPTIONAL - Store the data somewhere